The Future of Payslips: Real-Time, Transparent, and Interactive

 - We’ll need to bring financial wellbeing into the experience by embedding nudges, guidance, and education.

+For organizations, this will require the enterprise payroll system to play a much more visible role in the employee experience than it does today.
 Payroll is no longer just about getting people paid correctly and on time.
 It’s about designing a financial experience that helps people feel informed, empowered, and appreciated.

 Where do you start with the future of payslips?